DPDK/dpdk/doc/guides/nics/ena.rst

      application.
 Checking for missing Tx completions happens in the driver's timer service.
 Setting this parameter to 0 disables this feature.
 Maximum allowed value is 60 seconds.

-   * **enable_llq** (default 1)

-     Determines whenever the driver should use the LLQ (if it's available) or not.

-     **NOTE: On the 6th generation AWS instances disabling LLQ may lead to a huge performance degradation.
-In general disabling LLQ is highly not recommended!**

    * **control_poll_interval** (default 0)